Olegas/tagger/README.md

  1. Create user `admin` with password `admin` and `ROLE_ADMIN` role

 One can use `console` commands mentioned below if connected to container using regular shell (typically container name is `tagger-tagger-1`).
+Working directory for application is `/var/www`.
+App configuration file can be found at `/var/www/.env`.

 ### Cloning and getting dependencies